KEMPSTON

 resident Kempston.
 Son of John and Priscilla Gilbert, of 11, Stuart

 St., Kempston.
 Formerly 6515 Bedfordshire Regiment.
-Commemorated
+No known grave.

-on SOISSONS MEMORIAL, Aisne, France. |
+Commemorated on SOISSONS MEMORIAL, Aisne, France. |

-| GILLETT,
+GILLETT |

-Frederick [William] |
+[William] |

 |